Lock, Lindsay lead Broncos to 27-17 win over reeling Lions

 “Go back and watch the tape and try to learn and improve and capitalize on the mistakes that you made that could have swung the game the other way,” Blough explained.
 “We’ve just got to make those plays when it matters.”

-Detroit took a 17-13 lead in the third quarter on Kenny Golladay’s 3-yard catch.
+Detroit took a 17-13 lead late in the third quarter on Kenny Golladay’s 3-yard catch.

 On the ensuing drive, Denver reached deep into its play book to pick up a fourth-and-1 near midfield.
 Fullback Andrew Beck took the ball from Lock on a sweep and then tossed it to a trailing Lindsay, who picked up the first down.
 Beck was credited with a 6-yard pass completion.